 1.3 High-level ideas of machine learning

 Machine learning (ML) is often considered as a subset of artificial intelligence (AI).
 AI is a broad field that aims to emulate human abilities, while machine learning focuses on training a machine to learn and adapt through experience Bakshi and Bakshi (2018).
-ML constitutes the intersection between statistics and computer science, and its rapid progress have largely been driven by the ongoing reduction in computational costs (Jordan and Mitchell 2015).
+ML constitutes the intersection between statistics and computer science, and its rapid progress has largely been driven by the ongoing reduction in computational costs (Jordan and Mitchell 2015).
 In its score, ML is a new interpretation of the old quest of finding patterns in data.
-Correlations, which have been a subject of statistical studies at least since a century, are among the most prototypical examples of how patterns in data can be grasped.
-Once pattern have been found in the data, predictions can be inferred.
+Correlations, which have been a subject of statistical studies for at least a century, are among the most prototypical examples of how patterns in data can be grasped.
+Once patterns have been found in the data, predictions can be inferred.
 The action of reducing a data set with many variables to a (potentially very) simple rule, is what has been dubbed a “model” (Stigler 2016).
 In fact, the usefulness of a model hinges on its ability to be reductive.
-To be clear, there is not causal knowledge necessary in order for some model to predict some event, which probably fuelled its widespread use given the fact that causal knowledge is very hard to gain, and surpasses a purely statistically oriented research agenda (cf. Pearl 2009).
-ML algorithms of the present day are highly flexible allowing to “fit an elephant”, as von Neumann remarked to a similar matter6.
-On the pro side, highly flexible algorithms are able to pick up even minute and complex patterns in data, which may in some circumstances be useful, as many phenomena, particularly in the social sciences, tend to behave in complex ways.
+To be clear, there is no causal knowledge necessary in order for some model to predict some event, which probably fuelled its widespread use given the fact that causal knowledge is very hard to gain, and surpasses a purely statistically oriented research agenda (cf. Pearl 2009).
+ML algorithms of the present day are highly flexible allowing them to “fit an elephant”, as von Neumann remarked in a similar matter6.
+On the pro side, highly flexible algorithms can pick up even minute and complex patterns in data, which may in some circumstances be useful, as many phenomena, particularly in the social sciences, tend to behave in complex ways.
 However, there are drawbacks of highly flexible algorithms as well: Such algorithms tend to perceive signals where in fact there only is noise, a phenomenon well known as Pareidolia in perception research, and as overfitting in ML.
-To be fair, one may argue that human suffer from Pareidolia at least as much as machines do.
+To be fair, one may argue that humans suffer from Pareidolia at least as much as machines do.
 However, countermeasures against overfitting are in place.
 Two common procedures are, described in high-level terms, (1) testing the model’s predictions on new data, data unknown to the model, and (2) “prune” or “penalize” the model for complexity, in order to strike a balance between unnecessary complexity and exaggerated parsimony (James et al. 2021).

 1.4 Research gap and research objectives